-- 1. ensure that trainers meet and maintain documented qualifications, particularly in the areas of subject matter expertise and instructional skills - 2. ensure that formal evaluations are used to confirm and document that each trained worker is qualified to perform the duties of his or her position

-- 3. implement a training change management process that will systematically analyze procedural and equipment changes, changes in job descriptions, and operating experience feedback (including facility and industry-wide events) in order to identify changes to the tasks and task lists, and to assess potential training implications leading to modifications of training - 4. ensure continuing training is provided to workers and that it includes updates stemming from the change management process - 5. evaluate training regularly and incorporate the results of the evaluations into a training improvement process - 6. ensure that workers' records in support of training and qualifications are established and maintained - 7. ensure that workers have a level of training related to nuclear safety including but not limited to radiation safety, fire safety, onsite emergency arrangements, and conventional health and safety corresponding to the duties of their position and employment
+- 1. Ensure that trainers meet and maintain documented qualifications, particularly in the areas of subject matter expertise and instructional skills. - 2.
+Ensure that formal evaluations are used to confirm and document that each trained worker is qualified to perform the duties of his or her position. - 3.
+Implement a training change management process that will systematically analyze procedural facility and industry-wide events) in order to identify changes to the tasks and task lists, and to assess potential training implications leading to modifications of training. - 4.
+Ensure continuing training is provided to workers and that it includes updates stemming from the change management process. - 5.
+Evaluate training regularly and incorporate the results of the evaluations into a training improvement process. - 6.
+Ensure that workers' records in support of training and qualifications are established and maintained. - 7.
+Ensure that workers have a level of training related to nuclear safety including but not limited to radiation safety, fire safety, onsite emergency arrangements, and conventional health and safety corresponding to the duties of their position and employment.